OpenKBC/snakemake-gui-controller/README.md

 This is pipeline controller(SnakeMake) for pipeline container by using Flask, Jinja2 and Bootstrap.
 This controller provides config.yaml form for executing snakemake and it will execute the workflow after submission.

 ### Warning
-* Current version has a problem with CRSF token.
+* Current version has a problem with CSRF token.
 If you have BAD REQUEST error, click refresh button on your browser(Sorry!)

 ### Version history (Development phase)
 * version(v1.0.2) docker-compose is ready